saumya/SwfOnCpp/README.md

  `Most probably because of SWF library`

+#### Findings
+ - SWF assets are rendering properly on Android and CPP targets
+ - The `SharedObject` is working fine on Android ( This is for storing data locally )

 #### Notes

  If running an old project, which used to have SWF assets and updating to latest version of Lime and OpenFL, then follow these.